list-pgr/CitComAI-Hub.github.io/docs/documentation/local_digital_twins/index.md

 **Why it matters:** Visualizations are a key interface between the Local Digital Twin (LDT) and its users.
 **Outcome:** It gives a clear overview of current visualization capabilities and technologies (Kepler.gl, PowerBI, Grafana etc.).

-The following section shows two examples for which template the template was applied.

 ## Resulting Examples
+The following sections provide two examples where the template has been applied.

 ### Luxembourg Institute of Science and Technology / Luxembourg TEF - LDT For Electromobility​